Sourav1429/Solved_coding_question_DSA/README.md

 27) Sorted_permutation_rank: Given a string A. Find the rank of the string amongst its permutations sorted lexicographically.
 Assume that no characters are repeated.
 Note: The answer might not fit in an integer, so return your answer % 1000003

+28) major_element.java:
+Given an array of size n, find the majority element.
+The majority element is the element that appears more than floor(n/2) times.
+You may assume that the array is non-empty and the majority element always exist in the array.
+Example : Input : [2, 1, 2]
+Return  : 2 which occurs 2 times which is greater than 3/2.